Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons

-The UFF approach uses dedicated fake-tau-enriched regions that are independent of the analysis phase-space to measure the fake factors (FFs) as a function of several $\tau$-lepton kinematic variables -- \pt, $|\eta|$, and decay mode.
+as a function of several $\tau$-lepton kinematic variables -- \pt, $|\eta|$, and decay mode.
 The main assumption is that the probability of an object to satisfy the $\tauhad$ ID criteria depends only on the properties of the object itself, so it can be extrapolated from any measurement region.
 This allows the use of the same technique and FF measurements for the two different search strategies, cut-and-count and ML-based.

+Three FF measurement regions are used.
+The first one is a back-to-back dijet selection (Multijet) with an additional low-\pt (relative to the leading jet) $\tau$-lepton candidate.
+The second region ($Z(\ell \ell)$) requires two same-flavour opposite-charge leptons consistent with a $Z$-boson decay with an additional $\tau$-lepton candidate present.
+Finally, the third region is based on a same-charge muon and $\tau$-lepton selection ($W(\mu \nu)$).
+The $W(e\nu)$ process was also considered, but ultimately rejected due to the large $Z(ee)$ contamination.
+An additional selection is imposed on the NNJVT score of the jet geometrically matched to the $\tau$-lepton candidate before the OR procedure is applied.
+This is done to further suppress/enhance contributions from the \pileup jets.
+The details of the FF measurement regions are gathered in Table~\ref{tab:ff_regs}.
+In particular, the $\met < 50$~\GeV\ requirement guarantees orthogonality to the analysis phase-space.

-For each analysis region, an anti-ID region is defined by replacing the requirement on the number of $\tau$-leptons with one on anti-ID taus.
+For each analysis CR, VR, and SR, an anti-ID region is defined by replacing the requirement on the number of $\tau$-leptons with one on anti-ID taus.
 The contributions from $\tau$-leptons modelled with the MC simulation are subtracted.